Ruck March Marathon Training Program After Action Review

 Ruck Training Plan

 I have been rucking almost every day since 2013.
-I got very into walking as a healthy form of physical fitness (I used to think it was silly to just walk) and added loaded walking by wearing a weight vest then a ruck (backpack with weight).
+I got very into walking as a healthy form of physical fitness and added loaded walking by wearing a weight vest then a ruck (backpack with weight).
 So I didn’t have to ramp up much to do the marathon, just fundamentally add in some really long rucks and adjust how I carried weight.
-I started this plan 3 months out from the race.
+I started this plan three months out from the race.

 - 2-3x @ 65lbs for 45-90 mins (3-5 miles)